x

 OBJECTIVES

-The ‘AlkFens_PL’ project will focus on the protection of alkaline fens in 35 Natura 2000 sites located in northern Poland.
-This large-scale project is potentially of great significance since the project area incorporates some 70% of the total alkaline fens of northern Poland.
-The general objective is to prevent their degradation and to achieve or maintain “favourable” conservation status.
-This will have the consequence of improving the conservation prospects for the many associated rare and endangered plants they support.
+The ‘AlkFens_PL’ project focused on the protection of alkaline fens in 35 Natura 2000 sites located in northern Poland (land was purchased and conservation measures conducted in 5 N2000 sites).
+This large-scale project is of great significance since the project area incorporates some 70% of the total alkaline fens of northern Poland.
+The general objective was to prevent their degradation and to achieve or maintain “favourable” conservation status.
+This enables improving of the conservation prospects for the many associated rare and endangered plants they support.

 • Preventing excessive runoff and increase groundwater levels in the alkaline fens;